nicolas998/nicolas998.github.io/_news/announcement_4.md

 {% include figure.html path="assets/img/temperature_model.gif" title="Example result of NLOST for Waverly, Iowa" class="img-fluid rounded z-depth-1" %}

-This work is the results of the Master thesis developed by **Valeria Garcia** and directed by myself along with the Professor **Witold Krajewski**
+This work is the results of the Master thesis developed by **Valeria Garcia** and directed by myself along with the Professor **Witold Krajewski**.